fscdc/RewardMap/README.md

-# ReasonMap
+# RewardMap

-The website for ReasonMap is hosted at: https://fscdc.github.io/ReasonMap/
+The website for RewardMap is hosted at: https://fscdc.github.io/RewardMap/